timhtheos/timothyae/_posts/2016-10-09-welcome-to-jekyll.md

 teaser: >
   The previous posts, articles, and pages in this site, have been migrated to the new domain name, timothy.sh.

+  In this domain, all previous links to those posts, articles, and pages redirect to the new domain, accordingly, when visited.
+Robots are however instructed not to follow and index them.
 ---

 The previous posts, articles, and pages in this site, have been migrated to the